Wolverine971/9takes/src/blog/community/inspiration-for-9takes.md

 ### Where are people's similarities and differences being explored? 🤔

 My next step was to find where people were already conversing about their similarities and differences.

 I checked out Reddit and a few Discord servers, but the conversations were shallow.
 Because I wanted more than the depth of discussion, I decided to build a place to explore people's similarities and differences.
 I knew I wanted to integrate personality and felt the <a href="/blog/enneagram/enneagram-tldr">Enneagram</a> would be the best choice for fostering a good conversation.
 The Enneagram gets at people's core fears and motivations and deals with underlying emotions, all of which are essential to consider when trying to understand another person.
 The Enneagram has nine main personality types, so I decided on a name, 9 takes.
 "9" because of the 9 personality types, and "Takes" because there are different takes on the questions asked.

-Additionally, I felt like the Enneagram had <a href="/blog/community/consensus-on-human-nature" >deep roots in philosophy and psychology</a> that were worth exploring.
+Additionally, I came to find out that the Enneagram had <a href="/blog/community/consensus-on-human-nature" >deep roots in philosophy and psychology</a> that were worth exploring.

 So that was the inspiration for 9takes.
-If you want to see what I am building, sign up and join 9takes below ⬇️.
-Of course, you are free to decline, but there is much more to explore. 🚀

 <style lang="scss">
 </style>